 The latest adventure from Tim Burton would seem tailor-made for his tastes but it’s a convoluted slog, dense in mythology and explanatory dialogue but woefully…

-Chicago digital filmmaker Nelson Carvajal recently quoted the late Direct Cinema / Cinéma vérité pioneer Richard Leacock in a post at Free Cinema Now in which he defends -- for personal, aesthetic reasons -- the ">shaky cam, the queasy-cam and (when combined with chaotic cutting) the snatch-and-grab:
+Chicago digital filmmaker Nelson Carvajal recently quoted the late Direct Cinema / Cinéma vérité pioneer Richard Leacock in a post at Free Cinema Now in which he defends -- for personal, aesthetic reasons -- the fashionable handheld camera technique known variously as the shaky cam, the queasy-cam and (when combined with chaotic cutting) the snatch-and-grab:

 Anyone who knows my shooting style knows that I'm not a fan of tripods.
 To me, most static "pretty" shots that I see from other indie filmmakers represent an analogy for an elusive Hollywood-esque model of moviemaking.
 Ever been on a student film set and notice how much of the day goes to laboring over a shot that really doesn't grab you in the end?
 We go to the movies and are swept away by the big budget vistas and then for some reason we're convinced that our camcorder, a tripod and a light set will accomplish the same feel.
 And when it doesn't, we're surprised.
 But we shouldn't be.
 At the end of the day, it's all about the content of what we're trying to show, say or provoke in an audience.
 So instead of trying to mimic or recreate a sense of grandness without the necessary resources (like an outrageous Hollywood budget for example), why not create our own language for the cinema?
 Let Hollywood make "Sucker Punch."
 We'll instead focus on breaking away and discovering new ways to tell our stories.

 I suppose this is why I embrace "direct cinema" filmmaking so strongly.
 I love grabbing the camera and just improvising as I go.
 It's a shooting style that liberates my senses; it awakens me.